You can read users from Active Directory on-prem automatically and then you do not need to add/update users manually in Xink.

 Per default when you run AD Export all Employee data is updated and you do not need to configure anything else.

-DirectPhone field sometimes must be re-mapped as it's not a default field in AD.
+DirectPhone field sometimes must be re-mapped as it's not a default field in the AD.

-By default DirectPhone data is updated from otherTelephone field in AD.
+By default, DirectPhone data is updated from otherTelephone field in the AD.

 Preferences menu > Fields, click the 'gear wheel' and select edit:

 - Property Name is the LDAP name of the field that holds this field information.

 - Use 'pager' property name if you store the direct tel. number in pager field in the AD.

 How to map extentionAttribute fields to Xink fields

 How to schedule AD updates on an application server